 7. Quick to react to changing market conditions.

 Being flexible also relates to the ability to react quickly to changing market conditions.
 Because of their small size, most small companies are forced to be innovative if they want to compete.
 Your small business lacks the resources of larger companies, and so the only way you can compete is to come up with something creative, new, and different.

 Most mass marketers cannot react as quickly to changing market conditions, but you can.
 You can make changes in your inventory, billing, new product or other procedures more easily in response to changing customer needs.
 More importantly, you can make decisions NOW!

 8. Can work more closely with customers to correct the company’s shortcomings.

-In large companies, there is often a wide gulf between customers and policy makers.
+In large companies, there is often a wide gulf between customers and policymakers.
 Small business owners are often on the front line, and policies can be changed as needed immediately.
-To keep ahead of the game, you can monitor customer feedback, especially those who have switched from larger companies to your small business, and respond to them immediately.
+To keep ahead of the game, you can monitor customer feedback, especially those who have switched from larger companies to your small business and respond to them immediately.

-The key to excel against the big boys is to do the things that they don’t do.
+The key to excelling against the big boys is to do the things that they don’t do.
 Your small size has its advantages – way more than listed above – use them to outmaneuver and out service them every time and win the game!

 - The Customer Revolution: How to Get Repeat Business and Referral

 - Advantages and Disadvantages of Various Advertising Mediums